Princess Cruises Introduces All-Inclusive Premier Package Offering Top Amenities at Incredible Value

 Guests on voyages departing June 25 and beyond who previously purchased Princess Plus can upgrade to Princess Premier for an additional $25 per person, per day.

-More information on Princess Premier, Princes Plus and Princess Select can be found here: https://www.princess.com/cruisepackages.
+More information on Princess Premier, Princes Plus and Princess Standard can be found here: https://www.princess.com/cruisepackages.

 Additional information about Princess Cruises is available through a professional travel advisor, by calling 1-800-PRINCESS (1-800-774-6237), or by visiting the company's website at http://www.princess.com/.